 The ongoing sidewalk improvement projects have been the catalyst for much of the change that Ebensburg has experienced over the past decade.
-It is important to continue those projects.
+New projects will likely be put on hold until the sidewalk debt is retired in five years.
+It is important to continue those projects at that time.